 President and CEO Siemens Corporation

 Eric Spiegel is the President and CEO of Siemens USA and is responsible for growing the U.S. business in the company’s largest market.
-With $22 billion in domestic sales, $6 billion in exports and approximately 60,000 employees in the U.S., Siemens provides solutions for more affordable and efficient healthcare, the growing demands of cities and the nation's infrastructure needs, cleaner sources of energy production, and industrial productivity.
+With $19.2 billion in revenue, $6 billion in exports and approximately 53,000 employees in the U.S., Siemens provides solutions for more affordable and efficient healthcare, the growing demands of cities and the nation's infrastructure needs, cleaner sources of energy production, and industrial productivity.
 Siemens has over 130 manufacturing sites across the U.S. and is represented in all 50 states.

 From 1999-2003, he served as the Managing Director of Booz Allen Hamilton International while living in Tokyo.
 This role included managing the firm’s business in Asia, South America and the Middle East.
 He was also a member of the Board of Directors for Booz Allen Hamilton, Inc. and was the Managing Partner for the firm’s global Energy, Chemicals and Power consulting practice.
 Earlier in his career, Mr. Spiegel worked at Brown Boveri (now ABB) and Temple, Barker & Sloane, Inc. (now Oliver Wyman).

 An expert on the global energy industry, Mr. Spiegel co-authored the 2009 book Energy Shift: Game-changing Options for Fueling the Future, which has been translated into Arabic, Spanish, Korean and Japanese.

 Mr. Spiegel holds an MBA from the Tuck School of Business at Dartmouth College where he was an Edward Tuck Scholar and received his A.B. with Honors in Economics from Harvard University.
 He is the Chairman of Ford’s Theatre Society Board in Washington, D.C. and a member of The Board of Overseers at Dartmouth’s Tuck School of Business.
 He is also Vice Chair of the Education and Workforce Committee at the Business Roundtable, a member of the Board of the U.S. Chamber of Commerce and a member of the President’s Advanced Manufacturing Partnership Steering Committee.